mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 We also include the empty center of gravity location here as a reminder that we could use it later for studies in which we include tail surfaces and consider pitching moments (not done in this example).

 .. literalinclude:: wingbox_mpt_opt_example.py
-  :start-after: #docs section 11 begin
+  :start-after: checkpoint 11
-  :end-before: #docs section 11 end
+  :end-before: checkpoint 12

 Finally, we also add the fuel mass as an independent variable to use it as a design variable.
 This may seem like a strange design variable to have, but we do this from an optimization architecture point of view.